 Sujatha Fernandes is a Professor of Political Economy and Sociology at the University of Sydney.
 She taught at the City University of New York for a decade and holds a visiting position at the Center for Place, Culture, and Politics at the CUNY Graduate Center.

 Her research combines social theory and political economy with in-depth, engaged ethnography of global social and labor movements.
 Her first book, Cuba Represent! looks at the forms of cultural struggle that arose in post-Soviet Cuban society.
 Her second book, Who Can Stop the Drums? explores the spaces for political agency opened up for barrio-based social movements by a hybrid post-neoliberal state under radical left wing leader Hugo Chavez in Venezuela.
 In her third book Close to the Edge, she explores whether the musical subculture of hip hop could create and sustain a new global cultural movement.
-Her latest book entitled, Curated Stories: The Uses and Misuses of Storytelling is forthcoming from Oxford University Press in 2017.
+Her latest book is Curated Stories: The Uses and Misuses of Storytelling.
 It looks at how the restructuring of personal stories as easily digestible soundbites mobilized toward narrow goals by non-profits, the immigrant rights movement, and the state has been an obstacle to building deeper movements for social change in the US and globally.

 Fernandes has written about global forms of black popular culture, hip hop, and social movements in both academic journals and popular forums, including The New York Times, The Nation, The Huffington Post, American Prospect, Dissent, and Colorlines.
 Her work has been reprinted in several languages, including Spanish, Portuguese, German, French, and Chinese.
 She is an editorial board member of Transition: The Magazine of Africa and the Diaspora.